ijmeals/n96-postgres-package/README.md

 ## SQL Builder

-There are cases where it is nice to have some help when constructing a SQL statement, such as when you have an array of objects that you want inserted into a table.
+There are cases where it is nice to have some help when constructing a SQL Statement, such as when you have an array of objects that you want inserted into a table.

 - [insert](./docs/sql-builder/insert.md)
 - [insert on conflict](./docs/sql-builder/insert-on-conflict.md)